techatpark/rdbms-olap-practice/README.md

-# Practice Groupd for OLAP
+# Practice Ground for OLAP

 A **practice ground for OLAP principles** using PostgreSQL.
 This project helps learners write and experiment with complex **`SELECT` queries** and explore analytical SQL capabilities.